mcsdodo/home.notavailable/_caddy-testing/docs/QUICK-START.md

 All necessary files are in the repo:

-- `caddy-config.json` - Caddy JSON config (srv0/srv1/srv2)
-- `docker-compose-prod-server.yml` - Server (host1)
+- `docker-compose-prod-server.yml` - Server with caddy-docker-proxy (host1)
 - `docker-compose-prod-agent2.yml` - Agent (host2)
 - `docker-compose-prod-agent3.yml` - Agent (host3)

 Just copy and configure with your IPs.
+Configuration is done via Docker labels.

 ---